tin2tin/VSE_File_Menu/README.md

-# Blender Video Editor Import, Export & Sequence Menu
+# Enhanced Blender VSE Import, Export & Sequence Menu
 Enhanced UX and features for the file import and export of the Blender Video Sequence Editor

 ## Features